 Unemployment benefits are intended as a temporary measure to help you financially when you are between jobs.
 Generally, unemployment benefits last up to 26 weeks.
 However, the duration of benefits can vary depending on your state.

 Check on Extended Benefits

-First, check with your state unemployment office to ensure that you are receiving all the benefits you qualify for.
-During a recession, the federal government may provide funds allowing the states to expand unemployment benefits.
+First, check with your state unemployment office to ensure you are receiving all the benefits you qualify for.
+During periods of high unemployment, the federal government may provide funds allowing the states to expand unemployment benefits.